pietgeursen/sbot-gossip/README.md

 - [x] allow for config setting that stops gossip on start up.
 - [x] expose function to connect immediately
 - [x] tests on scheduler
-- [ ] handle updating gossip.json properly.
-- [ ] limit to one connection per peer, even if we have multi routes to it.
 - [ ] in the gossip plugin.
 Just pass around ms addresses, not objects where possible.
   - [x] test that the scheduler makes and breaks connections
   - [ ] what else needs to be tested?